jones77/shlintro/README.md

 # `shlintro`

-The minimal template for a usable shell script.
+*A minimal template for a usable shell script*

 ## Usage

-**Copy** `shlintro` when you create a new shell script.
+Copy `shlintro` when you create a new shell script.

 ### Offline